On functions taking only prime values

-Clearly an integer $a$ is a primitive root modulo a prime $p$ if and only if those $v_k(a+1,a)=a^k+1\ (k=1,...,p-1)$ are pairwise distinct modulo $p$.
+Clearly an integer $a$ is a primitive root modulo an odd prime $p$ if and only if those $v_k(a+1,a)=a^k+1\ (k=1,...,p-1)$ are pairwise distinct modulo $p$.
 Motivated by the Artin conjecture, we raise the following new conjecture.

 \proclaim{Conjecture 5.4} Let $A$ be an integer with $|A|>2$.